riceissa/issarice.com/wiki/product-reviews.md

 it; mine came without a camera, which is finally turning out to be a big problem in the COVID era.

+In March 2021 part of the frame (bottom right of the screen near the right hinge) started cracking and small pieces of the black plastic frame came off.
+The laptop itself still functions fine, but I am afraid now that if I keep opening and closing the lid it will eventually break.

 # Sony MDR-XB450 (white) headphones

 I got these as a hand-me-down from someone after they got new